DataDog/supply-chain-firewall/README.md

-  --dry-run          Verify any installation targets but do not run the package manager command --log-level LEVEL  Desired logging level (default: WARNING, options: DEBUG, INFO, WARNING, ERROR) --executable PATH  Python or npm executable to use for running commands (default: environmentally determined)
+  --dry-run          Verify any installation targets but do not run the package manager command --log-level LEVEL  Desired logging level (default: WARNING, options: DEBUG, INFO, WARNING, ERROR) --executable PATH  Python or npm executable to use for running commands (default: environmentally determined) --verifiers PATH   Directory from which installation target verifiers should be sourced (default: scfw/verifiers) --loggers PATH     Directory from which loggers should be sourced (default: scfw/loggers)
 ```

 ### Compatibility